 Stress and Infertility

 It has been clearly demonstrated in humans that stress adversely effects fertility and blood flow to the uterus.
 Reduction of stress is directly related to successful fertilization, implantation, and the healthy development of your baby.
-This is a factor that many would-be mothers under-appreciate, but as Chinese Medicine has known for thousands of years, excessive stress can be the preventing factor to all phases of conception.
+This is a factor that many would-be mothers under-appreciate, but as Chinese Medicine has known for thousands of years, excessive stress can be the preventing factor to conception.

 Acupuncture Support for the Western Medical Treatment of Infertility